 EU Copyright Directive/WIPO Implementation - The principal objectives of this legislation are the harmonization and modernization of copyright law in the digital age.
 This includes the implementation and ratification by the European Union and its Member States of the 1996 WIPO Internet Treaties.
-All EU Member States have implemented the Directive.

-The digital age has made certain rights in the copyright bundle central to rights holders and to the ability to ensure investment in digital distribution platforms.
-It is, therefore, vital that Member States do not weaken the exclusive rights of reproduction and communication to the public (including the making available right) when implementing the Directive into national laws.
+All EU Member States have implemented Directive2001/29/ EC (the Information Society Directive or Copyright Directive) which ratifies certain aspects of the WIPO Internet Treaties.
+The digital age has made certain rights in the copyright bundle of rights central to rights holders and to the ability to ensure investment in digital distribution platforms.
+It is, therefore, vital that Member States do not weaken the exclusive rights of reproduction and communication to the public (including the making available right) when implementing any subsequent copyright and related Directive or Regulation into national laws.

-Notably, the Directive contains an exception for digital private copying that, if implemented incorrectly, could violate the TRIPS/Berne 3-Step test.
+Notably, the Information Society Directive contains an exception for digital private copying that, if interpreted incorrectly (as per the so-called Darmstadt case), could violate the TRIPS/Berne 3-Step test.
 In some countries, the provisions regarding the private copy exception are too broad and could allow the making of copies for the benefit of third parties, thereby contributing to the illegal transmission of works on the internet.
 Of specific concern is the German private copy exception, which expressly permits the beneficiary of an exception to use a third party to make the copy.